A Quick Breakdown of FinCEN’s Small Entity Compliance Guide

 New reporting companies formed in 2024 need to disclose the individuals most responsible for having the entity formed.

-• Reporting companies created after January 1, 2024 need to report two company applicants.
+• Reporting companies created on or after January 1, 2024 need to report two company applicants.

 • Company Applicant 1 – the person most responsible for having the company formed.